-- For the jelly filling, add the cherries, raspberries and maple syrup to a saucepan and bring to the boil.
-Reduce to a medium heat and allow the mixture to simmer for about 30 minutes, until the volume is reduced by about half.
+- For the jelly filling, add the cherries, raspberries, and maple syrup to a saucepan and bring to a boil.
+Reduce to medium heat and allow the mixture to simmer for about 30 minutes until the volume is reduced by about half.

-- Place the jelly back in the saucepan and bring to a boil - this will activate the setting agent: agar agar.
+- Place the jelly back in the saucepan and bring it to a boil - this will activate the setting agent: agar-agar.
 Reduce the heat to medium and simmer for 2-3 minutes, whilst continuously whisking the mixture.

-- Pour the jelly into the tart base and allow to cool for at least 15-20 minutes before transferring to the fridge to set for an hour.
+- Pour the jelly into the tart base and allow it to cool for at least 15-20 minutes before transferring it to the fridge to set for an hour.